What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 As with addition, children should eventually progress to using formal mathematical equipment, such as Dienes.

-These should be introduced alongside the straws so pupils will make the link between the two resource types.
-Digits are noted down alongside the concrete resources and once secure in their understanding children can record the Dienes pictorially, to ensure links are built between the concrete and abstract.
+Introduce these alongside the straws so pupils make connections between the two resource types.
+Note digits down alongside the concrete resources, and once secure in their understanding, children can record the Dienes pictorially, to ensure link building between the concrete and abstract.

 Once secure with the value of the digits using Dienes, children progress to using place value counters.

-Again, the counters enable children to work concretely with larger numbers, as well as bridging the gap from the use of Dienes to the abstract.
-Along with the counters, children should be recording the digits and they should have the opportunity to record pictorially once confident with the method using concrete resources.
+Again, the counters enable children to work concretely with larger numbers and bridge the gap from Dienes to the abstract.
+Along with the counters, children should record the digits and record pictorially once confident with the method using concrete resources.

 Read also: How to Teach Subtraction for KS2 Interventions in Year 5 and Year 6